cgu-swebe-2019/rebelbogota.github.io/README.md

 ### Program Overview
 You can click on "Parallel Sessions" to get detailed information of sessions and speakers.

+As you may note, parallel sessions with three presentations will run for 60 minutes and parallel sessions with four presentations will run for 80 minutes.

+Each presenter will have 20 minutes, including questions.

 **Thursday, October 18th**

 Time | Event